artnoi43/superwatcher/pkg/reorgsim/README.md

 Each event must have a non-zero uint64 field `ReorgEvent.ReorgBlock`, which is a pivot point after which block hashes changes (i.e. reorged/forked).

+Another property for each event is `ReorgEvent.ReorgTrigger`, which is a trigger for forking blockchains.
+This means that after the `ReorgSim` have seen `ReorgTrigger` more than once, chain reorg is triggered, and all blocks after `ReorgBlock` will have different block hashes, and the current chain block drops to `ReorgBlock`.

+> If `ReorgEvent.ReorgTrigger` is 0, then `ReorgEvent.ReorgBlock` will be used as trigger.

 Each event may also optionally have `ReorgEvent.MovedLogs`, which is a map of a block number to `[]MoveLogs`.
 The key of map `ReorgEvent.MovedLogs` is the block number from which the logs are moved.